-- If a project is already open, select Project > New from the main menu.
-Inst - Enter a project name and click Create. - Next, add everything that should be shared by the team: - add documents.
+- If a project is already open, select File > New > Create New Project. - Enter a project name and click Create. - Next, add everything that should be shared by the team: - add documents.
 See Adding documents to a project.

 create document groups.
 See Working with groups.